Serer religion: Influence on Senegambia

-As the old pagan festivals are borrowed and altered by Christianity which came later, the names of ancient Serer religious festivals were also borrowed by Senegambian Muslims in a different way to describe genuine Islamic festivals in their own language.
-The Serers are one of very few communities in Senegambia apart from the Jolas who actually have a name for god[s] which is not borrowed from Arabic but indigenous to their language.
+As the old pagan festivals were borrowed and altered by Christianity which came later, the names of ancient Serer religious festivals were also borrowed by Senegambian Muslims in a different way to describe genuine Islamic festivals in their own language.
+The Serers are one of very few communities in Senegambia, apart from the Jolas, who have a name for god[s] which is not borrowed from Arabic but indigenous to their language.
 Tobaski (var : Tabaski) was an ancient Serer hunting festival; Gamo was an ancient Serer divination festival; Korite [from the Serer word kor] was a male initiation rite; Weri Kor was the season (or month) Serer males went through their initiation rites.
 Gamo (comes from the old Serer word Gamahou, variation : Gamohou).
 "Eid al kabir" or "eidul adha" (which are Arabic) are different from Serer Tobaski, but the Senegambian Muslims loaned Tobaski from Serer religion to describe "Eid al Kabir".
 Gamo also derives from Serer religion.
 The Arabic word for it is "Mawlid" or "Mawlid an-Nabi" (which celebrates the birth of Muhammad).
 Weri Kor (the month of fasting, "Ramadan" in Arabic) and Koriteh or Korité ("Aïd-el-fitr" in Arabic which celebrates the end of the month of fasting) also comes from the Serer language.

-Mummification and Cult of the Upright Stones
+Mummification and the cult of the Upright Stones

 The dead, especially those from the upper echelons of society, were mummified in order to prepare them for the afterlife (Jaaniiw).
 They were accompanied by grave goods including gold, silver, metal, their armour and other personal objects.
 Mummification is less common now, especially post-independence.

 The dead were buried in a pyramid shaped tomb.

 The Serer griots play a vital and religious role on the death of a Serer King.
 On the death of a Serer king, the Fara Lamb Sine (the chief griot in the Serer Kingdom of Sine) would bury his treasured drum (the junjung) with the king.
 His other drums would be played for the last time before their burial in the ground facing east.
 The griots then chant ancient songs marked by sadness and praise for the departed king.
 The last time this ceremony occurred was on 8 March 1969 following the death of the last king of Sine – Maad a Sinig Mahecor Joof (Serer: Maye Koor Juuf).

-The cult of the Upright Stone, such as the Senegambian stone circles, which were probably built by predecessors of the Serer, were also a place of worship.
+The cult of the Upright Stone, such as the Senegambian stone circles, which were probably built by the Serer, were also a place of worship.
 Laterite megaliths were carved, planted, and directed towards the sky.